 Is it okay to say no?

 I used to feel like a failure when I had to tell people no but now I’m realizing that’s not the case at all.
-It’s taken me time to realize that I don’t have to (and can’t) do everything, and I’m learning that it’s okay to say no.
+It’s taken me time to realize that I don’t have to (and can’t) do and be everything to everyone.
+I’m learning that it’s okay to say no and I want the same for you.

 The importance of learning to say no.